sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/6_classes.md

 There are a lot of moving parts when it comes to annotating classes.
 Let's break down some of the nodes we will visit in this section:
-- `CXXRecordDecl`, which represents declarations of classes,
+- `CXXRecordDecl`, which represents declarations of structs, unions, and classes,
 - `CXXConstructorDecl` and `CXXDestructorDecl`, which represents class constructors and destructors, respectively,
 - `CXXCtorInitializer`, which represents an element from a constructor initializer list,
 - `CXXMethodDecl`, which represents class member functions,